sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 At this point, the lsif-server and lsif-worker were bundled within the [same container](https://github.com/sourcegraph/sourcegraph/blob/7443d5f7bcbe0ec038a2f2602aec34558f79284c/cmd/lsif-server/Dockerfile).
 We decided to [preforks](https://www.cs.ait.ac.th/~on/O/oreilly/perl/cookbook/ch17_13.htm) the number of worker processes running in the container, increasing the number of uploads that can be processed at one time.

-This is a poor man's way to scale horizontally as the resources are still limited to the physical nodes and there is no isolation between workers: if one worker is processing a particular large upload, it can cause the other processes to run out of memory.
+This is a rudimentary way to scale horizontally as the resources are still limited to the physical nodes and there is no isolation between workers: if one worker is processing a particular large upload, it can cause the other processes to run out of memory.
 All of the workers will crash at once and take the lsif-server process down with it.

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-6.png)